 When zoning restrictions prevented further expansion to the building, Jim purchased property on Taylorsville Road.
 Construction began in December of 1971.
 The Orens were moved in by March of the following year.

 In 1978, the business had once again outgrown its spatial capacity.
-The old building was sold and construction of a new, larger structure (located five hundred feet south of the old one on Bridgewater Road, which is Oren Plastering’s current residence) was quickly underway.
+The old building was sold and construction of a new, larger structure (located five hundred feet south of the old one on Bridgewater Road) was quickly underway.

 All five of the Oren children were employed by Oren at one time or another: Jimmy (electrician and part-time plasterwork), Carol (clerical and cast work), Roger (computer programming and shop drawing), Ken (estimating and plastering), and Jeanette (clerical).